SandhyaR1007/eyesome-react/README.md

 # <p align="center"> Eyesome </p>
 <p align="center"><img src="/public/thugGlasses.png" alt="logo" width="150"></p>
-Welcome to Eyesome, an ecommerce web application built with React and React Context for state management.
-Eyesome is a platform dedicated to providing a seamless shopping experience for eyewear products.
+<p align="center">Welcome to Eyesome, an ecommerce web application built with React and React Context for state management.
+Eyesome is a platform dedicated to providing a seamless shopping experience for eyewear products.</p>

 ## Technologies Used